calumgrant/logical/docs/worklist.md

     - Table of "queries" (optional)
     - Table of "results" (as before).

-- Dead variable checker

 - Optimization: Can "push" all results to the first tuple.
 Can auto-inline any predicate that is never queried.
 We can "push" all results to other predicates without storing them.

-- rule5.dl:
-   - Adding a new loop introduces a negative recursion
-   - Need to separate out the different branches into completely different clauses.
-   - Mustn't evaluate the consumer of the result before clause fully evaluated.

 - Semi-naive
 - Fix up existing tests or abandon it.
 - Write proper predicate names into the `debugName`
-- Split recursive predicates up into two loops (non-recursive and recursive).
+- Split recursive predicates up into two loops (base case and recursive).
-- Optimization: Eliminate dead reads.

-- have an analysis "consistent writes" that ensures that all written variables have the same locations.

 - Optimization: Drop deduplication guard on things that are already deduplicated.

-- Binding could be solved using betas!! beta for “binding predicate”.

 - Message of the day.